compscidr/ansible-github-runner/README.md

 downloading, installing, configuring and running the runner as a deamon directly on the host system.

-We make use of: https://github.com/myoung34/docker-github-actions-runner for a runner without android, or https://github.com/compscidr/docker-github-actions-runner-android for a runner with android.
+We make use of: [https://github.com/myoung34/docker-github-actions-runner](https://github.com/myoung34/docker-github-actions-runner) for a runner without java / android, or [https://github.com/compscidr/docker-github-actions-runner-android](https://github.com/compscidr/docker-github-actions-runner-android) for a runner with java / android.

 This is a collection instead of a role because it has a collection dependency on the ansible community docker collection in order